raghavamukkamala/raghavamukkamala.github.io/_pages/cv.md

 Education
 --------
-* 03.2009 - 02-2012 PhD in Computer Science from IT University of Copenhagen {Advisor: Thomas T. Hildebrandt}
+* 03/2009 - 02/2012: PhD in Computer Science from Theoretical Computer Science Section at IT University of Copenhagen {Advisor: Thomas T. Hildebrandt}. <br/>
+{Thesis: A formal model for declarative workflows: dynamic condition response graphs.}

-* 02.2008 - 01.2009 Industrial PhD student at IT University of Copenhagen Denmark, on behalf of Resultmaker A/S.
+* 02/2008 - 01/2009 Industrial PhD student at IT University of Copenhagen Denmark, on behalf of Resultmaker A/S.
-* 2003 - 2005 M Sc in computer science (Internet Technology) from IT University of Copenhagen, Denmark
+* 01/2003 - 09/2005 M Sc in Internet Technology from IT University of Copenhagen, Denmark
 * 1982-1987 Bachelor's degree in Civil Engineering from Jawaharlal Nehru Technological University (JNTU-Anantapur), Andhra Pradesh state, India